System Design: Ad Exchange (Real-Time Bidding, Sub-100ms Auctions, DSP/SSP, Impression Serving)

 if state.spend_today_cents > state.expected_daily * 1.5:

-self.alert(f"DSP {dsp_id} spend anomaly")The auction server's check is a single lookup against the in-process cache for the dsp:{dsp_id}:credit_blocked key.
-The lag from impression to enforcement is a Flink tumbling window (1 second), a Valkey write (1 millisecond), and an in-process cache TTL (5 seconds), so the worst case is roughly 6 seconds of unchecked spend after a DSP crosses its limit.
-At a $100K daily limit that's about $7 of overshoot per second of lag, which is acceptable in exchange for not blocking the auction path on a synchronous credit check.
+self.alert(f"DSP {dsp_id} spend anomaly")The auction server's check is a single in-process cache lookup for dsp:{dsp_id}:credit_blocked.
+End-to-end lag is Flink tumbling window (1s) + Valkey write (1ms) + in-process cache TTL (5s) = ~6s worst case of unchecked spend after a DSP crosses its limit.
+At a $100K daily limit that's ~$7 of overshoot per second of lag — acceptable in exchange for never blocking the auction path on a synchronous credit check.

 10.7 Impression and click tracking

 The tracking pipeline is the source of truth for billing.
-Lose events and the exchange under-bills (revenue gone) or over-bills (trust gone).
-The whole pipeline is built with that in mind: dedupe in Valkey, produce to Kafka asynchronously, return the pixel quickly, fail open rather than fail closed.
+Lose events → exchange under-bills (revenue gone).
+Double-count → over-bills (trust gone).
+Design rule: dedupe in Valkey, Kafka produce async, return the pixel fast, fail open rather than closed.

-Deduplication exists because pixels fire more than once in the wild.
-Browsers retry on flaky connections.
-Ad slots refresh and re-fire the pixel.
-Buggy ad tags double-fire.
-Without dedupe, an impression gets billed twice and the advertiser quite reasonably gets upset.
-The dedupe key is impression:{auction_id}:{imp_id} with a one-hour TTL, written via SETNX.
-On Valkey errors the code intentionally fails open and treats the impression as new, because over-counting by a fraction of a percent is much less harmful than under-counting and losing real revenue.
+Dedupe key: impression:{auction_id}:{imp_id} with a 1-hour TTL, written via SETNX.
+On Valkey errors the code intentionally fails open and treats the impression as new — over-counting by a fraction of a percent is less harmful than under-counting and losing real revenue.

 func (t *TrackingService) handleImpression(w http.ResponseWriter, r *http.Request) {